Entry and disclosure in group contests: Contests among groups ( )

 The intuition for this relationship between the elasticity of the distribution of types and the effect of full disclosure is as follows.
 The effect of full disclosure on aggregate investment depends on three competing effects, two of which lead to an increase and one---to a decrease in aggregate investment as compared to ND.
 First, as is the case for the WD setting, full disclosure allows entrants to solve the coordination problem within their own group, which has a positive effect on expected group-level investment, as it reduces the effect of free riding on the highest valuation entrant's investment.

-Second, full disclosure also reduces the number of active bidders among entrants to just two (the two highest valuation leaders of their respective groups) who play according to the standard mixed-strategy equilibrium in an all-pay auction of complete information.
-In this equilibrium, the second-highest valuation player places a mass on zero investment that reduces the expected aggregate investment.
-Importantly, this mass is increasing in the difference between the highest and second-highest valuations.
+Second, full disclosure reduces the number of active bidders among entrants to just two (the two highest valuation leaders of their respective groups) who play according to the standard mixed-strategy equilibrium in an all-pay auction of complete information.
+In this equilibrium, the second-highest valuation player places a mass on zero investment that reduces the expected aggregate investment.\footnote{The equilibrium is also inefficient, as the lower valuation bidder wins with positive probability.
+Notably, this negative effect of full disclosure on aggregate investment is \emph{the only} effect that is present in contests among individuals, which explains the contrast between Propositions \ref{prop_comp_nd_fd} and \ref{prop_ind}.} Importantly, this mass is increasing in the difference between the highest and second-highest valuations.
 As the elasticity of $F(\cdot)$ increases, draws from the distribution of valuations shift closer to the upper bound of the support, such that, in expectation, the difference between the highest and second-highest valuations becomes smaller.
 Thus, with an increase in the elasticity of the distribution, the negative effect of full disclosure becomes less important, allowing for FD to increase aggregate investment above the level in the ND setting.
+We note that the role of elasticity of the distribution of types in comparative statics for group contests has also been identified by \cite{Barbieri-Malueg:2016}, who showed that it affects how aggregate investment changes with group size.

 Finally, due to Proposition \ref{prop_cutoffs} there is more entry under FD, which also increases aggregate investment.
 This explains why the sufficient condition in Proposition \ref{prop_comp_nd_fd} is not very tight, cf. Example \ref{example2}.